Licking County COVID-19 Data as of 05/17/21:

 Find a complete list of COVID-19 Vaccine Providers in Licking County.

-The health department begins contacting positive COVID-19 cases once official laboratory results are received; this can be between one to three days after you are notified by your healthcare provider.
-At that time, health department staff notify the positive case via a phone call or mailed letter detailing the dates of their isolation period and other isolation information.
+ODH will begin contacting positive COVID-19 cases once official laboratory results are received; this can be between one to three days after you are notified by your healthcare provider.
+At that time, ODH staff will notify the positive case via a phone call or mailed letter detailing the dates of their isolation period and other isolation information.

-Once the confirmed case is contacted by our staff, we remind them to reach out to anyone they were near in the two days prior to symptom onset and ask them to begin self-quarantining for 10 days, and we ask for the individual's close contacts.
-If contacted via a letter, we ask the positive case to call us with the names of their close contacts so formal quarantine letters can be issued to those individuals.
+If contacted via a letter, ODH asks the positive case to call (216) 230-4730 with the names of their close contacts so formal quarantine letters can be issued to those individuals.

-If you are identified as a close contact of a person with COVID-19, please quarantine for 10 days from your last exposure to the individual with COVID-19.
+If you are identified as a close contact of a person with COVID-19 and are not fully vaccinated, please quarantine for 10 days from your last exposure to the individual with COVID-19.
 Self-quarantine may end when 10 days have passed since your last contact to the person with COVID-19 as long as you have not had any symptoms.

 If you are sick, stay home.
 Call a health care professional if you develop a fever or symptoms of respiratory illness -- such as cough or shortness of breath.